The Wedding of Mrs. Fox: In popular culture

 "The Wedding of Mrs. Fox" is featured in Grimm's Fairy Tale Classics.
-In this version, the wealthy Mr. Fox is convinced by a devilish fox he encounters fishing that his beautiful wife is being unfaithful and convinces him to at first follow her though he finds no proof of infidelity so the devilish fox suggests he pretend he is dead, fooling both his wife and their feline maid.
-The first suitor is Mr. Fox's friend and Mrs. Fox is too busy mourning her husband to take suitors telling the maid to send him away.
-However when a second suitor appears the maid realizes that they will run out of money and convinces Mrs. Fox that she must find a suitor so she agrees but states he must have nine tails like her husband.
-Meanwhile, Mr. Fox feigns death while fighting his growing hunger though grows confident that his wife will remain faithful as she refuses each suitor until a wealthy younger fox with nine tails appears and she agrees, causing an angry Mr. Fox to confront the nine tailed suitor, the maid, and Mrs. Fox.
-However Mrs. Fox points out he was wrong to deceive his wife in such a manner as she had been faithful to him and only chose the suitor as she thought he was dead and thought she would have to provide for herself and the maid defends her mistress by attacking him as he had always mistreated his housekeeper.
-Mr. Fox chases them out of the house, but realizes he is now alone.
-The devilish fox is revealed to be the devil on his shoulder that makes one do bad things, causing Mr. Fox to angrily attack the devil only to destroy his house.
+In this version, the wealthy Mr. Fox is convinced by another devilish fox he encounters while fishing that his beautiful wife is unfaithful and convinces him to initially follow her though he finds no evidence of her supposed infidelity.
+So the devilish fox suggests he pretend that he is dead, fooling both his wife and their feline maid.

+The first suitor is Mr. Fox's friend and Mrs. Fox is too busy mourning her husband to take suitors, telling the maid to send him away.
+However, when a second suitor appears, the maid realizes that they will become poor and convinces Mrs. Fox that she must find a suitor.
+She agrees but states he must have nine tails like her husband.

+Meanwhile, Mr. Fox feigns continues to feign his death while fighting his growing hunger, though grows confident that his wife will remain faithful as she refuses each suitor.
+However, a wealthy, younger fox with nine tails appears and she agrees to wed him, causing an angry Mr. Fox to confront the nine tailed suitor, the maid and his wife.

+However Mrs. Fox addresses that he was wrong to deceive his wife in such a way as she had been devoted to him through and through and only chose the suitor as she thought he was dead and thought she would have to provide for herself and the maid defends her mistress by attacking him as he had always mistreated his housekeeper.

+Mr. Fox chases them out of the house but realises he is now alone.
+The devilish fox is revealed to be the devil on his shoulder that makes one do bad deeds, causing Mr. Fox to angrily attack the devil only to destroy his house.

+A Fantastic re-write of this tale was published in the December 2025 edition of the Oxford Student Magazine The Turl, by Kyra Radley and Jess Hind.